-If you're looking for a cordless impact driver that won't hit your bank account too hard but still offers a good deal of performance we think you should consider the Black+Decker BDCI20C.
-One feature that sets it apart is the magnetic bit holder that is located on top of the tool body.
+If you're looking for an impact driver that won't hit your bank account too hard but still offers a good deal of performance, we think you should consider the Black+Decker BDCI20C.
+One feature that sets it apart is the magnetic bit holder on top of the tool body.

 To score each impact driver for speed we divided the metric into two tests — one using ledger screws and one using a large lag bolt.
-For the ledger screw portion, we drove 5 3-⅝" screws into a stack of plywood, timed each trial, and then calculated an average.
+For the ledger screw portion, we drove five 3-⅝" screws into a stack of plywood, timed each trial, and then calculated an average.
 The Black+Decker did fairly well for this assessment.
-The average for the whole bunch of impact drivers was 7 seconds, this model's individual average was 6 seconds.
+The average for the whole bunch of impact drivers was 7 seconds; this model's average was 6 seconds.

-To test batteries we used each driver to sink 14 ledger screws, then drive and remove one ½" x 3" lag bolt.
-We repeated this process again and again until the driver batteries died.
+To test batteries, we used each driver to sink 14 ledger screws, then drive and remove one ½" x 3" lag bolt.
+We repeated this process again and again until the driver's batteries died.

-Unfortunately, the Black+Decker was only able to complete one entire set of our trials, on the second trial it completed the 14 ledger screws and it was able to drive the lag bolt but died before removing it.
-If battery life is a large concern of yours it would be wise to go with a model that lasts longer.
+Unfortunately, the Black+Decker could only complete one entire set of our trials.
+On the second trial, it completed the 14 ledger screws, and it was able to drive the lag bolt but died before removing it.
+If battery life is a large concern of yours, it would be wise to go with a model that lasts longer.

-Using a sound meter we took 4 individual readings while driving ledger screws in order to calculate an average.
-Impact drivers are loud in general, and the BDCI20C is no exception.
-This model produces 97 decibels while in operation, which is below the average of 98 that we measured across the whole group.
+Using a sound meter, we took four individual readings while driving ledger screws to calculate an average.
+Impact drivers are generally loud, and the BDCI20C is no exception.
+This model produces 97 decibels while in operation, which is below the average of 98 we measured across the whole group.
 However, because we've tested impact drivers that are much quieter, we had no choice but to give this tool a poor score for the metric.
 We recommend that you check with the manufacturer about ear protection.

 — Ross Patton and Austin Palmer